rghosh92/SS-CNN/README.md

 To run on the different datasets, one can simply change the dataset_name paramter in the main function of main_test.py, along with the training size, batch size and total_epochs.

-Important to note is that the are predefined networks for each of the datasets in ScaleSteerableInvariant_Network.py, any of which can be used by changing the Networks_to_train parameter in main_test.py.
+Important: Note that there are predefined networks for each of the datasets in ScaleSteerableInvariant_Network.py, any of which can be used by changing the Networks_to_train parameter in main_test.py.